Nikita-schetko/capacitor-suppress-longpress-gesture/README.md

 # capacitor-suppress-longpress-gesture
 This plugin allows to suppress longpress gesture in iOs system.
-Designed for capacitor v3
+Designed for capacitor v3 and also supports capacitor v4 (Thanks to @mariusbolik)

 ## Install